ragardner/tktrees/DOCUMENTATION.md

 For Text Detail columns conditions are limited to text matching, e.g. if the cell contains exactly the user input.
 Text conditions are not case sensitive.

-For Numerical Detail columns the following characters are allowed:
+For Number Detail columns the following characters are allowed:
 ```
 c   Column e.g. c5
 0-9 Any number